New York Knicks Trade Rumors: Carmelo Anthony Speaks With Media About No-Trade Clause

 “Listen, if that’s what they feel…if that’s what’s coming from that side that’s what’s coming from that side.
 I haven’t thought once about that to be honest with you.
 I hear it.
 I hear all the rhetoric that’s going on out there and I still come to work every day and play and bust my ass and try not to worry about it.”

-The New York Knicks have found very little success since acquiring Carmelo Anthony from the Denver Nuggets and the team doesn’t appear close to rounding a corner this season.
+The New York Knicks have found very little success since acquiring Carmelo Anthony from the Denver Nuggets, and the team doesn’t appear close to rounding a corner this season.
 A number of veteran players like Derrick Rose, Brandon Jennings, and Joakim Noah were brought to play with him this season, but even the influx of talent hasn’t improved the basketball being played at Madison Square Garden.
 Again, the team appears to be heading in the wrong direction, with a lottery pick more likely than the Knicks making it back to the NBA Playoffs.

 Phil Jackson even hired a new coach in Jeff Hornacek to try to turn the franchise around, but Hornacek hasn’t been able to get Anthony on the right page.
 Some NBA analysts feel that Anthony simply cannot lead a team to a title, while others feel that he needs a change of scenery.
 Previous NBA trade rumors have even linked him to LeBron James and the Cleveland Cavaliers.
 With an increase in the level of perceived drama between Anthony and Jackson, fans should continue to expect an increase in the number of New York Knicks trade rumors.